Diabetic Neuropathy Treatments

 There are several prescription medications that can be used to treat more severe diabetic peripheral nerve pain.
 Your doctor will explain your medication options to you and help you find the best option for you.
 It may be necessary to take more than one medication to deal with the effects of nerve pain.

-Two prescription medications are FDA-approved to treat diabetic peripheral neuropathy: Cymbalta and Lyrica.
+Three prescription medications are FDA-approved to treat diabetic peripheral neuropathy: Cymbalta, Lyrica, and Nucynta.

 Here are the prescription medications available for diabetic peripheral neuropathy: